DH001/commercial-trading-java-techtest/README.md

 A separate service class was used to that the application logic can be kept separate from the Spring Framework code.
 The Word Fetcher and Anagram strategy are separate classes as they can easily be changed for better implementations in the future without changing the rest of the application.

+## Future enhancements
+With more time available I would have investigated some alternative strategies for calculating the anagrams.
+I would also have refactored the output logic (writing comma-separated lines to standard output) to a separate writer class so it could be easily substituted for an alternative (e.g. write to file, json format) without impacting other classes.